 The current pandemic is not only threatening health and livelihoods, but peace and security.
 Especially in fragile conflict zones that are hard hit by public health and economic challenges.

-“The COVID-19 pandemic infected a divided world — one with pre-existing geopolitical fault lines and with growing distrust of globalisation.
+“The COVID-19 pandemic infected a divided world.
+One with pre-existing geopolitical fault lines and with growing distrust of globalisation.
 Mechanisms for multilateral action were under strain at the very moment the unfolding pandemic and economic contraction demanded strengthened partnership.” the group says.

-The event attracted powerful world leaders, including 24 heads of state and government, and over 1,700 participants from business and civil society come together to address crucial global challenges across 140 sessions spanning five themes.
+The event attracted powerful world leaders, including 24 heads of state and government.
+In addition, over 1,700 participants from business and civil society come together to address crucial global challenges across 140 sessions spanning five themes.